Crying Freeman (film): Production

 Producer Brian Yuzna came across the manga Crying Freeman while negotiating with various Japanese companies for possible rights to manga that could be adapted to features.
 He thought the series would lend itself well to adaptation not only because of the storyline, but because the series had a very "cinematic" quality in its drawing style that would lend itself well to adaptation.
+The film draws primarily upon the "Portrait of a Killer" arc.

-Yuzna then contacted producer Samuel Hadida, with whom he had worked on Necronomicon, and as Hadida was already a fan of the manga and helped to get the project in motion.
+Yuzna then contacted producer Samuel Hadida, with whom he had worked on Necronomicon, and as Hadida was already a fan of the manga, he helped to get the project in motion.
 The duo met with Taka Ichise, president of Ozla Pictures in Tokyo, who had also previously collaborated with the two on Necronomicon.
-Christophe Gans was hired as director on the basis of the strength of Gans' segment The Drowned from Necronomicon As the film was independently financed, the production experienced delays in receiving the budget with the promised budget of US$15 million reduced to US$9 million which truncated the shooting schedule.
-Principal photography was completed December 1994.
+Christophe Gans was hired as director on the basis of the strength of Gans' segment The Drowned from Necronomicon.
+As the film was independently financed, the production experienced delays in receiving the budget with the promised budget of US$15 million reduced to US$9 million which truncated the shooting schedule.
+Principal photography took place in and around Vancouver, British Columbia, and completed December 1994.

+Roger Avary was an uncredited script doctor.

+Mark Dacascos and his co-star Julie Condra met on the set of this film, and later married in 1998.